nbcli/nbcli/docs/commands/filter.md

   --view-model VIEW_MODEL
                         View model to use
   --cols [COLS [COLS ...]]
-                        Custome columns for table output.
+                        Custom columns for table output.
   --nh, --no-header     Disable header row in results -c, --count           Return the count of objects in filter.
   -D, --delete          Delete Object(s) returned by filter [WIP]